extrajordanary/p5js-game-of-life/README.md

 }
 ```

 Notice there are two "for each" comments here.
 That's a clue that this method will include at least 2 nested for loops - once to look at each cell, and another to look at each neighhor of the cell.
-One of the hardest part of this function will be answering the question: how do we get the cell's neighbors?
+One of the hardest parts of this function will be answering the question: how do we get the cell's neighbors?

 Let's look at an example with a much smaller grid.
 If a cell is at position `1,1` in the grid, it's neighbor cells will be the 8 surrounding cells in the grid.